Asgiri Maha Viharaya

-Asgiri Maha Viharaya (also called Asgiriya temple, Asgiriya Gedige) is a Buddhist monastery located in Kandy, Sri Lanka.
-It is the headquarters of the Asgiriya chapter of Siyam Nikaya, one of the two Buddhist monasteries that holds the custodianship of sacred tooth relic of Buddha kept in Sri Dalada Maligawa, Kandy.
-The chief incumbent of the Asgiri Maha Viharaya is the Mahanayaka thero of Asgiri chapter of Siyam nikaya, a leading Buddhist monastic fraternity in Sri Lanka.
-The present chief incumbent of Asgiri Maha Viharaya is Venerable Warakagoda Sri Gnanarathana Thero.
-Asgiri Maha Vihara traces its origin from the Wanavasi sect of the Dimbulagala forest monastery of Polonnaruva.
+Asgiri Maha Viharaya (also called Asgiriya Temple, Asgiriya Gedige) is a Buddhist monastery located in Kandy, Sri Lanka.
+It is the headquarters of the Asgiriya Chapter of Siyam Nikaya, one of the two Buddhist monasteries that holds the custodianship of sacred tooth relic of Buddha kept in Sri Dalada Maligawa, Kandy.
+The Chief Incumbent of the Asgiri Maha Viharaya is the Mahanayaka Thera of Asgiri Chapter of Siyam Nikaya, a leading Buddhist monastic fraternity in Sri Lanka.
+The present Chief Incumbent of Asgiri Maha Viharaya is Warakagoda Sri Gnanarathana Thera.
+Asgiri Maha Vihara traces its origin from the Wanavasi sect of the Dimbulagala Forest Monastery of Polonnaruva.
 Currently, 565 Buddhist temples in Sri Lanka function under Asgiri Viharaya of Kandy.

 History

-Asgiri Maha Viharaya was founded by Commander Siriwardhana on the instructions of Parakramabahu IV of Kurunegala (1305-1335 A.D.).
+Asgiri Maha Viharaya was founded by Commander Siriwardhana on the instructions of Parakramabahu IV of Kurunegala (1305–1335 A.D.).
 Situated north of the Kandy Lake, this temple is believed to be considerably older than the Malwathu Maha Viharaya, the other monastic centre of the Siyam Nikaya.
-The original buildings were set up in the premises of present day Trinity College.
+The original buildings were set up in the premises of present-day Trinity College.
 The Buddhist monks who took residence in this monastery were sent from Valasgala hermitage in Yapahuwa.